eigerco/polka-storage/rfcs/005-deal-parameters.md

 A new extrinsic will be added to the storage provider pallet in the polka-storage chain to allow storage providers to advertise their deal parameters on-chain.
 Storage clients will be able to query deal parameters of all storage providers so they can find the best deal for them.
 Deal parameters could have endless options, a good starting point is for storage providers to set a lower and upper bound for storage price per block and the duration of a deal.
-These parameters can be expanded to include things such as collateral bounds and different price bounds depending on the size of the deal.
+These parameters can be expanded to include things such as collateral bounds and different price bounds depending on the size or duration of the deal.
+Suggested values should be added to documentation so that storage providers can use them as a reference to start, encouraging storage providers to use this feature.

 <details open>